 Vermont Creamery has grown over the years, but are there still “small business” practices that remain?
 Where does your B Corp Certification fit in?

 In many ways, Vermont Creamery still operates as a small business; I wish I could say that we always have our act totally together all the time.
 The truth is, while our business has grown over the years, we still operate with a very entrepreneurial spirit and approach.
 We rely on our instincts and insight to cultivate our culture of innovation as we grow, while also focusing on building structure within our organization.

 We are very proud of our B Corp certification, because it validates our mission and the path we have chosen for our business.
 We care deeply about making great cheeses, but just as important is the impact our business has on the environment, our people and the community.
 The B Corp assessment is a rigorous process that looks at your business practices, from supply chain, to Employee Benefits, to the waste you create, and measures it against the highest standards for mission-based businesses.
+Employee benefits are usually given to help with employee fulfillment, in the hope that it will improve overall company satisfaction.
 There are over 2,000 B Corp certified businesses around the world, and we are proud to be among those who are using business as a force for good.

 Can you tell us a little about your aging production and facilities?